 On 5 March 2013, the European Commission started registration of solar products originating in China with effect from 6 March 2013.

 On 6 June 2013, preliminary duties on dumped Chinese solar imports come into force.
 These duties range between 37 and 68 percent.
 As an emergency measure EU Trade Commissioner Karel de Gucht announced on 4 June the only here imposition of preliminary anti-dumping duties on Chinese solar modules, cells und wafers.
 To give China a final deadline for negotiations, the Commission sets duties at 11.8 percent until August.
 If China doesn´t make a substantial offer the full rate will apply from August.
 Download Commission Regulation (EU)

 WHAT HAPPENED IN THE USA

-- The Commerce Department made its final determination on anti-dumping and anti-subsidy duties in October 2012.
-The duties sum up to 30,66 percent for most Chinese producers, 35,97 percent for Suntech and 23,75 percent for Trina Solar and hence go beyond the preliminary duties established in May 2012.
+The Commerce Department made its final determination on anti-dumping and anti-subsidy duties in October 2012.
+The duties sum up to 30,66 percent for most Chinese producers, 35,97 percent for Suntech and levitra online pharmacy i use it 23,75 percent for Trina Solar and hence go beyond the preliminary duties established in May 2012.
 On 7 November the U.S. International Trade Commission (USITC) has unanimously determined that Chinese photovoltaic imports materially injured the U.S. industry.
-As a result, Commerce will issue anti-dumping and countervailing duty orders.
+As a result, Commerce issued anti-dumping and countervailing duty orders.